ggrrll/hop_suiss_ada_project/README.md

 In this project we performed data scraping, analysis and visualization from the [Datasport](https://www.datasport.com) website, focusing on records of running races.

-A more detailed description of the steps followed can be found [below](#working-steps) and on the [poster](poster.pdf).
+A more detailed description of the steps we followed can be found [below](#working-steps) and on the [poster](poster.pdf).